Multiple Active Statements (MAS) and DBD::ODBC

 How to overcome MAS restrictions in an ODBC driver neutral way

 When people first started hitting MAS restrictions, the obvious solution was to create multiple connections, each running one active statement.
-Using this solution, our above example becomes:
+Using this solution, our earlier example becomes:

 my $h1 = DBI->connect();